groupdocs-conversion/GroupDocs.Conversion-Docs/net/getting-started/features-overview.md

 ### Fonts replacement

-It is a common use case when a source document references to some specific fonts that are not present in the environment where you launch your application.
+It is a common use case when a source document references some specific fonts that are not present in the environment where you launch your application.
 GroupDocs.Conversion for .NET provides a solution - you can [substitute missing fonts]({{< ref "conversion/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-wordprocessing-document-with-options#specify-font-substitution" >}}) with fonts of your choice that will preserve your document appearance.

 ### Watermarking converted document